SettleAPI/settle-oauth-gcp/docs/python_demo.md

   using a GCP service account
 - verifying and decoding the token on the server side

-As such, you need to have a service account in GCP and an associated key `.json` file downloaded as `sa-private-key.json` in the root directory of the repo.
+For this you need a service account in GCP and an associated `.json` key file downloaded as `sa-private-key.json` in the root directory of the repo.

 ```shell